Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-A similar reasoning allows to deal with sign changes of walks.
-At first the bivariate generating function from~\cite[Proposition~3.15]{Wallner2020} also does not obey the decomposition~\eqref{Eq4}.
-But one easily observes that the dominant part is equal to~\eqref{eq:exsignchangesbridge} multiplied by $\frac{W(z)}{B(z)}$.
-Then, like in the case of returns to zero, Theorem~\ref{CoExtended2} proves the convergence to a half-normal distribution with the same parameter $\sigma=\frac12 \sqrt{\frac{P''(1)}{P(1)}}$.

-As before, we refine the analysis by counting sign changes which are $j$ steps apart.
+A similar reasoning (and Remark~\ref{CoExtended1}) allows us to prove that the number of sign changes in walks asymptotically follows a half-normal distribution with the same parameter $\sigma$.
+We now refine the analysis by counting sign changes which are $j$ steps apart.
 Then we can apply Theorem~\ref{TheRefined} to get the following refined result which strongly depends on $H(z)=\sum_{j \geq 0} h_j z^j$.
-Note that the analogous statement of Remark~\ref{rem:walksbridges} also applies in this case.
+Note that a statement analogous to Remark~\ref{rem:walksbridges} also applies here.

-\begin{coroll} For walks of length $n$ of Motzkin paths, let the random variable $X_{n,j}$ be the number of sign changes of distance $j$ to the previous sign change or the origin.
+\begin{coroll} For walks of length $n$ of Motzkin paths, let the random variable $X_{n,j}$ be the number of sign changes at distance $j$ from the previous sign change or the origin.
 For walks (resp.\ bridges) with zero drift (i.e., $P'(1)=0$), $X_{n,j}$ has factorial moments of mixed Poisson half-normal type (resp.\ mixed Poisson Rayleigh type)

-with $\theta_{n,j}=\frac12 \sqrt{\frac{P''(1)}{2P(1)}} \frac{h_{j}}{P(1)^{j}} \cdot n^{1/2}$ and mixing distributions
+with $\mppar_{n,j}=\frac12 \sqrt{\frac{P''(1)}{2P(1)}} \frac{h_{j}}{P(1)^{j}} \cdot n^{1/2}$ and mixing distributions

-each such that $\E(X^s)=\mu_s$.
-These two limiting distributions depend on the growth of~$j=j(n)$, with critical growth range given by $j=\Theta(n^{1/3})$, and satisfy a mixed Poisson type limit behaviour of Theorem~\ref{TheRefined}. \end{coroll}